-Benefits of headband headphones
+Benefits of headband headphones for running

 When it comes to stability, headband is one of the most stable accessory you wear.
 They are firmly attached to your head, and are worn in many intensive sports, including soccer, basketball, volleyball etc. And like standard headband, headband headphones will be stably fixed on your head, no matter how intensive your running is.
 This is especially important if you’re running on uneven terrain or doing other activities that require a lot of movement.

 Headband headphones that come with open-ear design solve the problem that runners can hardly hear ambient sound when wearing headphones.
 Open-ear design means you don’t have to cover your ears like traditional headphones, so that you can still hear what’s going on around you, and help you avoid dangers.

 Headband headphones are designed to be comfortable to wear for extended periods of time, so you can wear them throughout your entire run without experiencing discomfort.
 Some headband headphones are adjustable, so you can find the perfect fit for your head.